retentioneering/retentioneering-tools/docs/source/plot_graph.rst

 This notebook can be found
 `here <https://github.com/retentioneering/retentioneering-tools/blob/fix_normalization_funcs/examples/graph_tutorial.ipynb>`__.

-To understand better how different normalization type works and how to use plot_graph function let's use sample dataset:
+To understand better how different normalization types work and how to use plot_graph function let's use sample dataset:

 .. code:: ipython3